johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 During the past two-thousand years, the messianic, new-covenant community has grown and developed through precisely this sort of dynamism.
 From its origins as an obscure, tiny, Jewish sect it has grown into an international, intercultural, multi-ethnic community, now existing, in some way or another, in practically every nation of the world.

 The scripture citations below, from the book of Acts, illustrate a pattern.
-Examine the context of these verses in your own Bibles and reflect upon how each statement represents a conclusion to a significant period of church expansion.
+It is worth examining the context of these verses in your own Bibles, reflecting upon how each statement represents a conclusion to a significant period of church expansion.

--	Acts 2:46-47
+-	2:46-47 — day after day, the Lord adding to them
--	Acts  6:7
+-	6:7 — the word of God continued to spread
--	Acts 9.31
+-	9.31 — their numbers kept multiplying
--	Acts 12.24
+-	12.24 — word of the Lord went of growing and
--	Acts 16.5
+-	16.5 — the congregations...increased in number day by day
--	Acts 19.20
+-	19.20 — the message about the Lord continued in a powerful way to grow in influence

 We see from this pattern and the history that has flowed from this tiny beginning, that the whole expansive movement of Christianity begins with the multiplication of disciples.

-The discipleship movement spreads out geographically and, more importantly, across ethnic and cultural boundaries.
+The movement then spreads out geographically and, more importantly, across ethnic and cultural boundaries.
 From its beginnings in Jerusalem, the movement expands throughout Palestine, Asia Minor, Greece and, finally, to Rome—the very centre and seat of worldly power, at that time.

 > Sh'aul remained two whole years in a place he rented for himself and continued receiving all who came to see him, openly and without hindrance proclaiming the Kingdom of God and teaching about the Lord Yeshua the Messiah—*Acts 28.30-31*

-Since then, it has continued to grow and spread throughout the world, significantly transform the history of many nations.
+Since then, it has continued to grow and spread throughout the world, significantly transforming the history of many nations.
 It will surely transform many more in the days and years that are ahead.
 This dynamism can be traced to the Messianic Community operating as a movement of disciples, continually spreading out across geographical, social, ethnic, linguistic and cultural boundaries.

 ### Cessation of movement ###